yugismop/forumorg/README.md

 On ```git push origin master```:

 - The code is pushed to this repository (on `master`).
-- A build is triggered on our [staging app](https://forumorg-staging.herokuapp.com) (very useful for testing in a production-like environment).
+- A build is triggered on our [staging app](https://forumorg-staging.herokuapp.com) (useful for testing in a production-like environment).

 On ```any approved PR request```:

 - A review app is created, which can be live tested.
-- If everything works perfectly, the PR can be merged to `master`.
+- If everything is working OK, the PR can be merged to `master`.
-- If the app is ready for production, we promote it to [production](https://www.forumorg.org) thanks to Heroku Pipelines.
+- If the app is ready for production, it is promoted to [production](https://www.forumorg.org).

 ## Contributions